About GE Healthcare

 GE Healthcare was on a mission to provide affordable healthcare to the masses.
-Having identified the problems and key areas of innovation, they followed an interesting approach of crowdsourcing digital solutions through hackathons.
+Having identified the problems and key areas of innovation, GE followed an interesting approach of crowdsourcing digital solutions through hackathons.

 For the past two decades, GE Healthcare has been innovating to enhance affordability and access to healthcare solutions in India.